figuerom16/zjax/Readme.md

 ZJAX is a lightweight yet powerful JavaScript library (just 2KB gzipped) that brings modern SPA-like interactivity to your web pages with minimal effort.
 By simply adding intuitive "z-tag" attributes like `z-swap` and `z-action` to your HTML elements, ZJAX lets you dynamically update parts of a web page or bind client-side JavaScript actions directly to the DOM—all without writing verbose JavaScript code.

-Inspired by HTMX and Unpoly and compatible with *any* SSR backend like Rails, Laravel, Django, Astro – or even Wordpress, ZJAX seamlessly integrates into your workflow.
+Inspired by HTMX, Hotwire, and Unpoly and compatible with *any* SSR backend like Rails, Laravel, Django, Astro – or even Wordpress, ZJAX seamlessly integrates into your workflow.

 ## Getting started